appsecnz/appsecnz.github.io/conference/covid.md

 ### Decision Stage Three - During the Event

-If the government announces a change in the COVID Alert Level for Auckland *during* the conference:
+If the conference is operating under COVID Alert Level 1, and the government announces a change in the Alert Level for Auckland *during* the conference:

 * Unless prohibited, we'll finish out the current day's programme.
 Any increased masking or physical separation requirements will be enforced immediately.
 * The remainder of the event will be cancelled, to allow participants to make arrangements and get home before travel restrictions go into effect.

+If the conference is operating under COVID Alert Level 2 (in July), and the government announces an *increase* in the Alert Level for Auckland *during* the conference: